daniellino/Mountains-coffee/README.md

 ## Aabout the project

-This is simple landing page for Mountains Coffee website.
+This is a simple landing page for Mountains Coffee website.

 ## Project goal